 The basketball rat shows introduce spectators to how animals learn and how they are trained.
-The trained rats play basketball in front of an audience for about ten minutes at a time.
+The trained rats play basketball in front of an audience every day.

 During the game, the explainer tells the audience about the training of rats and animals in general, as well as about the biology of rats.
 The show also aims to increase knowledge about the right care and treatment of rats.

 The rats take part in the shows voluntarily.
 The rats are not forced to play and they can leave the court at any time during the show.
 Each show usually includes 2–4 rats that pick up the ball from the court, carry it to one end of it in their mouth and finally drop the ball through the hoop while standing on their hind legs.
 All of the movements that the rats do during the show are natural to them.
 For each successful basket, the rats are given a small treat, such as a grain of cooked rice.